On equivariant topological modular forms: Orbispaces

 \section{Orbispaces}

 In this section, we will introduce the particular framework of global unstable homotopy theory we will work in: orbispaces.
 These were first introduced in \cite{GH}, but we choose to give a (mostly) self-contained and $\infty$-categorical treatment.
 While philosophically our approach is similar to \cite{GH}, there are certain technical differences and we refer to \cref{app:GlobalOrbitModels} for a precise comparison.
 A different approach is taken in \cite{SchGlobal}, where unstable global homotopy theory is based on orthogonal spaces, which is in the same spirit as using orthogonal spectra to model stable global homotopy theory.
-The orbispace approach of \cite{GH} and the orthogonal space approach have been shown to be in equivalent in \cite{SchwedeOrbi} and \cite{KorOrbi}.
-Another valuable source on orbispaces is \cite{RezkGlobal}, though beware that he uses the term `global spaces' for our orbispaces.
+The orbispace approach of \cite{GH} and the orthogonal space approach have been shown to be equivalent in \cite{SchwedeOrbi} and \cite{KorOrbi}.
+Another valuable source on orbispaces are \cite{RezkGlobal} and \cite{LinskensNardinPol}, though beware that they use the term `global spaces' for our orbispaces.

 We will construct the $\i$-category $\Spc_{\Orb}$ of orbispaces in a three step process.
 We will first define an $\infty$-category $\Stk_{\infty}$ of topological stacks, then define $\Orb$ as the full subcategory on the orbits $[\pt/G]$ for $G$ compact Lie and lastly define $\Spc_{\Orb}$ as presheaves on $\Orb$.
 This requires first recalling basic concepts about topological stacks, which we will do next.